ytzemih/yap/evaluate.md

  - `workcell_results-h-0.log` should only contain "PASS" verdicts.

 ## Known Issues
-If the workflow exhibits errors, e.g. killed processes, please make sure the docker container has at least 4GB of memory available.
+ - If the workflow exhibits errors, e.g. killed processes, please make sure the docker container has at least 4GB of memory available.
 If you are using Docker Desktop on macOS or Windows you may need to increase the system resources in the Preferences page.
+ - On Ubuntu, you might need to make sure that the Docker daemon is active with `sudo systemctl start docker`.